Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: The Big Picture

-\begin{theorem} \begin{enumerate} \item The following sets are isomorphic commutative algebras \begin{enumerate} \item The set of $n$-vectors is closed under circular convolutions and is thus an algebra with the operations of addition and convolution. \item The set of $n\times n$ circulant matrices is an algebra under the operations of addition and matrix multiplication. \item The set of $n$-vectors is an algebra under the operations of additions and component-wise multiplication. \end{enumerate} \item For any $n$-vector $x=(x_0,\ldots,x_{n-1})$, denote its associated circulant matrix~\req{circ_def} by $C_x$ and its DFT~\req{DFT_def} by $(\xh_0,\ldots,\xh_{n-1})$.
+\begin{theorem} The following sets are isomorphic commutative algebras \begin{enumerate} \item[(a)] The set of $n$-vectors is closed under circular convolutions and is thus an algebra with the operations of addition and convolution. \item[(b)] The set of $n\times n$ circulant matrices is an algebra under the operations of addition and matrix multiplication. \item[(c)] The set of $n$-vectors is an algebra under the operations of addition and component-wise multiplication. \end{enumerate}

-The set of $n$-vectors, their associated circulant matrices and their DFTs are isomorphic as algebras under the respective operations described above.
-Specifically,

-where $\circ$ denotes the element-by-element product of vectors. \item The eigenvalues of a circulant matrix $C_x$ are given by the values of the $z$-transform